-I recently made a big move.
+I made a big move.
 Not just any move, but the “official downsizing, all of our children are married” kind of move.
 I didn’t mean to do it, well I did, just not at this time.
-We had been actually trying to sell our house for about three years (the market here was D.O.A.), so when our youngest daughter got engaged last December we let the listing expire so we could plan and focus on the happy couple.
+We had been actually trying to sell our house for about three years (the market here was D.O.A.), so when our youngest daughter got engaged in December 2013 we let the listing expire so we could plan and focus on the happy couple.
 Then just as I began to get knee deep in wedding plans (a destination wedding!), we got two offers in one week!
 WHAT?
 Exactly.
 My husband and I stared at each other, eyes glazed over and decided, excitedly yet reluctantly, we had to do it!

-I can’t even get started on the craziness that ensued, let me just fast forward to where we are now; in a house less than half the size of where we were, a storage unit still full of treasures (my husband would debate that term ‘treasures’) and trying to live in a house while we renovate it.
+I can’t even get started on the craziness that ensued, let me just fast forward to where we ended up; in a house less than half the size of where we were, a storage unit still full of treasures (my husband would debate that term ‘treasures’) and trying to live in a house while we renovated it.
 Yes, before you ask out loud, I am crazy.
-But crazy people talk to themselves a lot and that has lead me to much debate about what we want this house to be.
+But crazy people talk to themselves a lot and that has lead me to much debate about what we wanted this house to be.
 Normally I feel it.
 I mean, I’ve been redecorating homes literally and in my head since I was 16 years old, but this house didn’t shout at me.
 I knew the floor plan would work when we first walked into it, with a little wall opening here and a closet expansion there, and I could see the vision.
 But normally I get a vibe quickly about the color palette, I know the direction I want to go, and I run full steam ahead.
 I’m not sure if it was the timing (I was slightly distracted with the wedding) but I just wasn’t feeling it.
 In fact, I wasn’t feeling it for a long time.
 I decided to forget about it and left to enjoy the wedding.

 1. Declutter it – This whole move thing happened awfully fast and I am still working on this everyday as I unpack, but this is the single most important thing you will do.
 It’s also the hardest.
 Mainly because we all like stuff right?
 I mean, Chantelle and I have made a business around liking stuff!
 And all of us have little hoarding tendencies, but I have felt so much lighter getting rid of the excess that I am now addicted to the freedom from stuff.
 I don’t want to clutter my (almost there) beautiful new kitchen with dishes I don’t use, and as Chantelle said as she was helping me carry the last items from my closet out of the house when we moved “I’ve seen you almost everyday for the last 3 years, and I’ve never seen you in half this stuff”.
 Busted, my husband heard that too, thanks!
 So here I am, the poster child for purging, and giving you permission to ‘let go’ of it too.
 Letting go of items has been way easier than letting go of my baby girl, but we were happy to fill their first apartment with a truck full of treasures from our household and then sent the dining and living room furnishings to our son and his beautiful wife to fill up their new home in California!
 Now if I can just get through this renovation, I can start to go through all those boxes that have not been touched since the move.
 I’m not brave enough to just get rid of them without looking through, we packed in a hurry, but I feel very good after every trip to the Goodwill or VOA drop off.